ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 Test the DGL installation
 ================================================================================

-To verify that DGL has been successfully installed, run the Docker container as described in the :ref:`Installing DGL section <using-docker-with-dgl-pre-installed>`.
+To verify that DGL has been successfully installed, run the Docker container as described in the :ref:`Installing DGL section <using-pre-docker-with-dgl-pre-installed>`.
 Once inside the container, ensure you have access to the Bash shell.

 To check for a shared library: